rgambord/c99-doc/doc/sections/7/24/4/4/index.rst

 .. _9899_7.24.4.4p1:

+.. container:: snum

+   :ref:`1 <9899_7.24.4.4p1>`

-:ref:`1 <9899_7.24.4.4p1>` Unless explicitly stated otherwise, the functions described in this subclause order two wide characters the same way as two integers of the underlying integer type designated by wchar_t.
+Unless explicitly stated otherwise, the functions described in this subclause order two wide characters the same way as two integers of the underlying integer type designated by wchar_t.